FabricGroup/expo-universal-app-demo/README.md

 4. `tamagui.config.ts` contains the configuration for the tamagui components
 5. `app/_layout.tsx` is the root layout.

+## Demo features
+This app contains a QR scanner in the Pay feature, demonstrating the use of the use of `expo-camera`.
+A sample QR is provided in `assets/demo_qr_code.png`.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: